🚀 Big News: Socket Acquires Coana to Bring Reachability Analysis to Every Appsec Team.Learn more

 print("Add the host to the infra.py file.")

-print(f"{name} = {repr(host}")
+print(f"{name} = {repr(host)}")

-Plugging the module in infra.py:
+Plug the module into your infra.py:

 from modules import mycloud